visualdatascience/2022/cfp.md

 We also accept short papers, with similar themes as described in the Full Paper track above.
 However, we will not recommend extended versions of the short papers to IEEE TVCG due to their shorter length.

-### Opportunity to Present at IEEE VIS

-In order to bring the communities of data mining and visualization more closely connected, accepted papers at the KDD workshop will be invited to participate at a (hybrid) VDS event co-located with [IEEE VIS](http://ieeevis.org/year/2021/welcome) in October 2022.

 ### Review Process (Double blind)

 Paper submissions will be managed by the Program Chairs and sent to the Program Committee to evaluate the work’s novelty and significance.
 Your work reviewed via a double-blind process; to do this, simply be sure to exclude all identifying information in the submitted manuscript file, ensuring that the reviewers will not know the identity of the authors.
 Otherwise, the review process will be single-blind, i.e., the reviewers will know the identity of the authors, but the authors will not know the identity of the reviewers.